 - SPAM filters, karma system, relaying itself needs to see real source IP.
-Lot of containerized network schemes has problem with loosing real source IP due packet manipulation.
-While processing at HTTP(s) ports are built to be tolerant to not know real IP and can be reverse-proxied, hiding souce IP to core mailserver ports can get your mailserver to state of open relay.
+Many containerised network schemes have problems with losing the real source IP due to packet manipulation.
+While processing on HTTP(s) ports is designed to be tolerant of not knowing the real IP and can be reverse-proxied, hiding the source IP on core mail server ports can put your mail server in an open relay state.

-- If you will use reverse proxy and want to use free certificates from Let's encrypt you need to properly redirect .well-known folder.
-If your proxy is issuing certificate itself for other containers it might be sufficient to share folder between containers via volume.
+- If you're using a reverse proxy and want to use free certificates from Let's Encrypt, you'll need to redirect the .well-known folder properly.
+If your proxy itself issues certificates for other containers, it may be sufficient to share the folder between containers via volume.

-- Inbound IP should be same as outbound or you need to adjust SPF records
+- Inbound IP should be the same as outbound or you need to adjust SPF records

-- If you don't understand how IPv6 works, it is better to not use it at all especially when using other than network=host mode
+- If you don't understand how IPv6 works, it's better not to use it at all, especially if you're using anything other than network=host mode

 Recommended: dedicated server for poste.io only (network=host)